 Ma Johnson’s Hotel used to be an old boarding house and brothel and as you step up on the big porch and enter the lobby, you feel as if you have moved back through time indeed.
 Ma Johnson’s has rooms for rent and shared bathroom facilities; and if you don’t like shared bathrooms, then you are out of luck in McCarthy, Alaska.
 In this town of 40 full-time residents, this is the only hotel in town.

-“We also don’t have keys for the room, “ she explained “There’s really no need to have them – your stuff will be absolutely safe.”
-I loved this little hotel and town already and was thrilled to be staying in McCarthy as opposed to the big, luxe Kennicott Glacier Lodge outside of town where all the other couples on my Wrangell Mountain Air bush flight were shipped off to.
-I was surprisingly the only one heading to the little town of McCarthy, Alaska which was a short 5 miles away from the luxury lodge.
+“We also don’t have keys to the room, “ she explained.
+“There’s really no need to have them – your stuff will be absolutely safe.”
+I loved this little hotel and town already and was thrilled to be staying in McCarthy as opposed to the big, luxe Kennicott Glacier Lodge outside of town, where all the other couples on my Wrangell Mountain Air bush flight were shipped off to.
+I was surprisingly the only one heading to the little town of McCarthy, Alaska, which was a short 5 miles away from the luxury lodge.

 McCarthy Alaska – A Town Like No Other